 9. Check how your website looks on a mobile phone

-At Jimdo, all website templates are responsive, meaning that they’ll automatically adjust to fit the size of the screen someone is using.
+At Jimdo, all website templates are mobile responsive, meaning that they’ll automatically adjust to fit the size of the screen someone is using.
 Even so, it’s a good idea to double-check using View Mode to see how your site would look on a mobile phone or tablet—and also to make sure your font is large enough so that everyone can comfortably read it.

 10. Use some DIY website design shortcuts